-TVS™ is a sensor which measures speed and torsional vibration of bare shafts.
+TVS™ is the next generation sensor for measuring speed and torsional vibration of bare shafts.
 The TVS™ system does not require any markings on the shaft.
 Just mount the probes in front of the bare shaft and start collecting data immediately.

 Picture Above: TVS™ Torsional Vibration Measurement System

 TVS™ is an optical sensor which uses the surface finish of the shaft to create a unique reflection fingerprint.
 This fingerprint is tracked over time.

 To measure shaft speed, the system times the passage of each shaft section very accurately during each revolution.
 Any change in speed is detected as a non-uniform time of passage of the shaft.